fedetic/DevOps-For-Databases/README.md

 # DevOps-For-Databases

-DevOps for databases example using Terraform and MySQL
+DevOps for databases example using Terraform and MySQL on Azure